- About Us

 My efforts on issues related to immigration have included an international comparative study conducted for the Organisation for Economic Cooperation and Development, Paris, the development and documentation of Australian national policies linking school to work, several Queensland government-funded evaluations of services for immigrant communities that include Aboriginal and Torres Strait Islander people, and an Australian federally-funded project on literacy skills required for work and training.

-- Kalantzis, Mary, Cope, B. (2010).
+- Kalantzis, M., Cope, B. (2010).
 Towards a Semantic Web: connecting knowledge in academic research.
 Woodhead: Cambridge, MA.

-- Kalantzis, Mary, Cope, B. (2008).
+- Kalantzis, M., Cope, B. (2008).
 New learning: elements of a science eduction.
 Cambrindge University Press: New York.

-- Kalantzis, Mary (2003).
+- Kalantzis, M. (2003).
 Immigration, multiculturalism and racism.
 The hawke government: A critical perspective.
 Pluto Press: Melbourne.

-- Kalantzis, Mary, Cope, B., Noble, G., Poynting, S. (1991).
+- Kalantzis, M., Cope, B., Noble, G., Poynting, S. (1991).
 Cultures of schooling: Pedagogies for cultural difference and social access.
 The Falmer Press: London.